chg-training/chg-training-resources/docs/statistical_modelling/introduction/summarising_distributions.md

 We won't make much use of entropy in this course, but here is an explainer in case you are interested.

-:::tip Entropy is average information content

 One way to think of the entropy is like this.
 Imagine we draw a value $X=x$ from the distribution.
 Suppose we measure how 'surprising' this value is as the negative logarithm of its probability:

 $$
 \text{surprisingness}(x) = -\log P(X=x)
 $$